Skip to main content

 Medications in Schools

-If your student needs to take medicine during the school day, we must have a parent and prescribers authorization form on file for each medication including over the counter medications.
+If your student needs to take medicine during the school day, we must have a parent and prescriber's authorization form on file for each medication including over-the-counter medications.
 New medication forms are required each year.

 Contact Us